-A report published by Jobvite (2016) highlighted that nearly 90% of recruiters use LinkedIn to further examine candidates.
+Kinsta showed that more than 98% of recruiters use LinkedIn to further examine candidates.
 LinkedIn is by far the most important professional networking site and not having one will severely reduce your chances for an interview.
 Your LinkedIn profile is essentially an extension of your resume with two exceptions.

 One thing that has stood the test of time is the idea that referrals and networking is the best way to find a job.
 LinkedIn is a great networking and recruiting tool.
 Staying in touch with current and former colleagues helps build your network and leads to recommendations.

 Job Search Tool

 If you’re not already, consider using LinkedIn’s job search tool.
 This is an effective means of applying for positions since it is done directly through your profile and employers can immediately access your information without having to go through their applicant tracking systems.

 Another method of using LinkedIn is to see where people with similar backgrounds are working.
 You can do an advanced search for people who have your skills in the area you want to work.
 This will help you focus your efforts on a few specific companies and increase your chances for success.

-Finally, remember to keep your additional social media accounts (Facebook, Twitter, Google+, etc.) professional enough so that when recruiters are searching you there is nothing that will create a fed flag.
+Finally, remember to keep your additional social media accounts (Facebook, Twitter, Google+, etc.) professional enough so that when recruiters are searching you there is nothing that will create a red flag.
 For example, you don’t want to have pictures of you doing beer bongs for everyone to see.